koneko/towerdefense/README.md

 The game offers the player various missions that he can play.
 In each mission the player is tasked to defend a path going from the entrance of the map to exit of the map.
 Each mission is split into multiple rounds.
-Each level consists of two phases:
+Each round consists of two phases:

 1. Phase 1 (Buy phase) - The player can buy towers and place them on the map.
 2. Phase 2 (Combat phase) - In this phase there the enemies spawn at the entrance of the map and start moving towards the exit.
 The towers will attack the enemies and try to stop them from reaching the exit.
 More enemies may spawn during the combat phase.

 For every creep killed by the player, the player will receive Gold resource.
-Every time a level is finished (Combat phase completes) the player will also receive one Gem resource.
+Every time a level is finished (Combat phase completes) the player will also receive one Gem.
 The player can use the Gold to buy more towers or upgrade the existing ones.
 If a creep reaches the exit, the player will lose a some health points (HP).
 If the player loses all his HP, the game is over and the player has lost.
-If the player completes all the rounds of a level, the player wins and receives a Score which places him at a leaderboard.
+If the player completes all the rounds of a mission, the player wins and receives a Score which places him at a leaderboard.

 # Functional description